 9. Boca Ketu Beach

 Situated in the Arikok National Park, it’s no easy feat to get here, but that’s part of the attraction.
-Some are too put off by the journey to visit so they don’t bother – which means you might not have to share this gem of a beach with anyone at all.
+Some are too put off by the journey to visit Boca Ketu Beach, so they don’t bother.
+Which means you might not have to share this gem of a beach with anyone at all.

 However, you can walk it if you’re feeling active; head from Daimari Beach along the coastal path to the Conchi Pool.
 There are several ATV tours in Aruba that visit Boca Ketu Beach and the Natural Pool.

-Beachy Fact: You might benefit from making a visit to Boca Ketu Beach as part of a “day of exploration.”
+Beachy Fact: You might benefit from visiting Boca Ketu Beach as part of a “day of exploration.”
 Hire a guide and take advantage of their local knowledge, ask them to show you the best — and some of the less touristy — attractions on the island.
 Be sure to add Boca Katu to your list).

 10. Arashi Beach